leabdn/Spatial_Ecology_in_R_2023/README.md

-# Spatial_Ecology_in_R_2023 👾
+# Spatial_Ecology_in_R_2023 🐝

 ## Professor
-Duccio Rocchini, president of the master program for few days more
+Duccio Rocchini, president of the master program Science and Management of Nature in the University of Bologna

 ## Main scripts in this repo
 + scripts on populations